 Determination of Indigence

 Nebraska has no presumption of indigence in juvenile court proceedings. “[W]hen neither the minor nor [their] parent or guardian is able to afford counsel,” the youth is entitled to court appointed counsel.
 Neb.
 Rev. Stat.
 Ann. § 29-3915(3).
-Generally, to determine indigence, the court must make a reasonable inquiry about indigence, based on an affidavit filed by the person seeking appointment.
+Generally, to determine indigence, the court must make a “reasonable inquiry” about indigence, based on an affidavit filed by the person seeking appointment.
 Neb.
 Rev. Stat. § 29-3902.
-Prior to a court appearance, the public defender shall make the indigence determination.
+Prior to “a felony defendant’s initial court appearance,” the public defender shall make the indigence determination.
 Neb.
 Rev. Stat. § 29-3901(3).
 Indigence is defined as being unable to “retain legal counsel without prejudicing one’s financial ability to provide economic necessities for one’s self or one’s family.”
 Neb.
 Rev. Stat. § 29-3901(3).

 Waiver of Counsel

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
 Pursuant to Neb.
 Rev. Stat. § 43-251.01(5), a child shall not be securely detained unless it is a “matter of immediate and urgent necessity” for:

 - the protection of the youth;

-- the protection of another person or property of another; or
+- the protection of another person or property; or

 - “if it appears that such youth is likely to flee the jurisdiction of the court.”
 Neb.
 Rev. Stat.
 Ann. § 43-251.01(5)